cosandr/go-motd/README.md

 I've decided to use Go because it is about 10x faster than a similar bash script and it makes for a great first project using the language.
 In my tests it typically runs in 10-20ms, a similar bash script takes 200-500ms.

-The available information will depend on the user privileges, you will need to be able to run (without sudo) `systemctl status`, `docker inspect` and `zpool status` for example.
+The available information will depend on the user privileges, you will need to be able to run (without sudo) `systemctl status`, `docker ps` and `zpool status` for example.

 Note that the BTRFS and ZFS space statistics are totals, that is to say, a RAID5 setup shows the used/total space across all drives.
 For example 3x4TB disks in RAIDZ1 show 10.91TB total, not the usable space which is about 7TB.